cunarist/solie/documentation/docs/contribution.md

 You need to install some components on your system first.

 First, install [Python](https://www.python.org/).
-We recommend using the official installer provided from the website to ensure stability.
+We recommend using the official Python installer provided from the website to ensure stability.
 Don't forget to add `python` command to PATH during the installation.

 Then, make sure [Poetry](https://python-poetry.org/) is installed on your system.